- Test Solutions

 Ultrasonic Leak Testing Technology

 Ultrasonic leak detectors are very sensitive to sound.
-When properly calibrated, a high-quality ultrasonic leak detector will enable users to hear the blink of a human eye.
 This type of leak testing can be performed in an open or enclosed area and can be calibrated to isolate the sound produced by the leak.
 Ultrasonic leak detection focuses on a specific frequency band of sound; therefore, wind noise, voices, traffic, and most normal operational sounds can be filtered out and will not affect the accuracy of the test.
 Depending on the application, ultrasonic detectors will detect pressure and vacuum leaks.

 Large leaks typically are louder, provide a lower frequency sound, and are easier to locate than smaller leaks.
 Ultrasonic leak detectors use a microphone system that senses sound generated by escaping gas in a range of 38 to 42 kHz.
 Some acoustical leak testing equipment is limited to an isolating frequency band width; these devices may sound false alarms for leaks that are not there, or not find a leak at all.
 Quality ultrasonic detectors use an electronic process called “heterodyning” to convert high frequency leak sounds to a lower range that allows a hissing leak to be heard through a set of headphones while manually moving the microphone to pinpoint the leak.